SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 Since the solution is *not* smaller than half its steady-state value at the event time, the event condition now returns false.
-Here we used logical and, `&`, instead of the short-circuiting logical and, `&&`, as currently the latter can not be used within symbolic expressions.
+Here we used logical and, `&`, instead of the short-circuiting logical and, `&&`, as currently the latter cannot be used within symbolic expressions.

 Let's now also add a drug at time `tkill` that turns off production of new cells, modeled by setting `α = 0.0`